drakeapps/cloud-led-controller/README.md

 * [audio-reactive-led-strip](https://github.com/drakeapps/audio-reactive-led-strip) - for sound mode

 Been tested on Model B+ and 4B, but has targets for all and _should_ work on any.

+## Hardware

+### Parts

+* Raspberry Pi
+* WS2812B LED Strip
+* Level Shifter
+* Additional 5V Power Supply (if needed)

+### Build

+Follow the [Adafruit guide](https://learn.adafruit.com/neopixels-on-raspberry-pi/raspberry-pi-wiring) to wiring the NeoPixels with level shifting chip.
+For my 250 LED setup, I have decently large 5V power supply in addition to the RPi 4 supply, and it has trouble powering all LEDs at higher brightness.

 ## Installation